'Pandora Papers' expose leaders' offshore millions

 Among the other revelations from the ICIJ investigation:

--The former British prime minister Tony Blair, who has been critical of tax loopholes, is shown to have legally avoided paying stamp duty on a multi-million pound property in London, when he and his wife Cherie bought the offshore company that owned it.
+-- Former British prime minister Tony Blair, who has been critical of tax loopholes, is shown to have legally avoided paying stamp duty on a multi-million-pound property in London when he and his wife Cherie bought the offshore company that owned it.

 They were followed by the Paradise Papers in 2017 and FinCen files in 2020.